Lome Entry Requirements

 Visa-Free Entry

-Citizens of ECOWAS (Economic Community of West African States) member countries can enter Togo without a visa
+Nationals of Economic Community of West African States (ECOWAS) and selected African countries may enter without a visa.

 Includes